-- 14. The review concluded that the current Principles are inadequate to meet the needs of WHO and the needs and aspirations of civil society, and recommended that they should be replaced by a twofold policy of accreditation and collaboration.
+15. The review concluded that the current Principles are inadequate to meet the needs of WHO and the needs and aspirations of civil society, and recommended that they should be replaced by a twofold policy of accreditation and collaboration (see Annex).
 The first element would govern the participation of nongovernmental organizations in governing body meetings, and the second element would enhance working interactions between WHO and nongovernmental organizations.
-The new policy would be supported by guidelines. - 15.
-Should the policy be approved and adopted, it would replace the existing Principles governing relations between the World Health Organization and nongovernmental organizations.
-Transitional arrangements are proposed for moving from the existing Principles to the proposed accreditation and collaboration policy.
-All nongovernmental organizations in official relations with WHO would be advised of the new policy and invited to submit an application for accreditation.
-Pending receipt of the application for accreditation and decision by the Executive Board on the application, they would be deemed to be accredited to WHO governing bodies. - 16.
-Should the policy be approved, the Executive Board may want to consider the role of the Standing Committee on Nongovernmental Organizations and change its terms of reference accordingly.
+The new policy would be supported by guidelines.

-1 Recognition of the long time frame for establishment of official relations was brought to light during the work of the Intergovernmental Negotiating Body on the WHO framework convention on tobacco control, when nongovernmental organizations not in official relations but with strong working relations with the Organization sought to participate formally in the process.
+&lt;sup>1 Recognition of the long time frame for establishment of official relations was brought to light during the work of the Intergovernmental Negotiating Body on the WHO framework convention on tobacco control, when nongovernmental organizations not in official relations but with strong working relations with the Organization sought to participate formally in the process.
 Special fast-track procedures were endorsed by the Executive Board to facilitate the obtention by nongovernmental organizations of the official status they needed to participate formally.